dolthub/docs/content/reference/architecture.md

 ![Append Edit](../.gitbook/assets/append-edit.png)

 * Adding rows to a table whose primary keys are lexicographically smaller than any of the existing rows is very similar to the case where they are all larger.
-It's expected to rewrite the first chunks in the table, and the probabilitistic rolling hash will quickly resynchronize with the existing table data.
+It's expected to rewrite the first chunks in the table, and the probabilistic rolling hash will quickly resynchronize with the existing table data.
 It might look like:

 ![Prepend Edit](../.gitbook/assets/prepend-edit.png)